Credit: Zehao Li

 Working papers

-Contrary to popular belief, exchange-rate models fit very well for the U.S. dollar over the past quarter century.
-We find that a “standard” single-equation model that includes real interest rates for the U.S. and the ‘foreign’ country, a measure of expected inflation for each country, the U.S. comprehensive trade balance, measures of global risk and liquidity demand, and the lagged real exchange rate level is well-supported in the data for the U.S. against other G10 currencies.
-This explanatory power does not come just from the global risk and liquidity variables, and the fit of the model is not driven by the episode of the global financial crisis.
-The monetary variables are highly significant and important in explaining exchange rate movements.
-Importantly, the model is fit on monthly changes in exchange rates, which have proven in the past to be difficult to explain.
-We show that in the 1970s – early 1990s, the fit of the model was poor but the fit (as measured by t- and F-statistics, and R2s) has increased almost monotonically to the present day.
-We make the case that it is improved monetary policy (inflation targeting) that has led to the better fit, as the scope for “sunspots” to affect real and nominal exchange rates has disappeared.
+Exchange-rate models fit very well for the U.S. dollar in the 21st century.
+A “standard” model that includes real interest rates and a measure of expected inflation for the U.S. and the foreign country, the U.S. comprehensive trade balance, and measures of global risk and liquidity demand is well supported in the data for the U.S. against other G10 currencies.
+The monetary and non-monetary variables play equally important roles in explaining exchange rate movements.
+In the 1970s – early 1990s, the fit of the model was poor but the fit (as measured by t- and F-statistics, and R2s) has increased almost monotonically to the present day.
+We make the case that it is better monetary policy (inflation targeting) that has led to the improvement, as the scope for self-fulfilling expectations has disappeared.
+We provide a variety of evidence that links changes in monetary policy to the performance of the exchange-rate model.

 Abstract We construct a two-country New Keynesian model in which US government debt has an advantage as a superior collateral asset on the balance sheets of banks.
 The model can account for the observed exchange rate and external position behavior of the US.
 In our model, the US enjoys an “exorbitant privilege” as its government bonds are desired by banks both in the US and abroad as superior collateral.
 In times of global stress, the dollar appreciates since the demand for high-quality collateral drives up the “convenience yield” earned by US government bonds.
 There is “retrenchment” - each country reduces its holdings of foreign assets - a critical determinant of which is the endogenous response of prices and returns.
 In addition, the model displays a US real exchange rate appreciation despite that domestic absorption in the US falls relative to the rest of the world during a global downturn, thus addressing the “reserve currency paradox” highlighted by Maggiori (2017).